jpe90/clp/README.md

 ## Motivation

-I intended clp to fill fzf's preview window, so I wanted it to be fast and support a large number of languages.
+Existing syntax highlighting programs are either relatively slow or support a small number of languages. `clp` aims to be faster without compromising on language support.

 Here are some quick benchmarks comparing similar programs running on my machine (clp installed with LuaJIT, highlighting